juldebar/Deep_mapping/README.md

 load_exif_metadata_in_database(con_Reef_database, codes_directory, photos_metadata, create_table=FALSE)
 ~~~~

-### 3.2 Merge all EXIF metadata (extracted before in CSV FILES) in a single data frame and load them in the Postgres / Pöstgis database
+### 3.2 Merge all EXIF metadata (extracted before in CSV FILES) in a single data frame and load them in the Postgres / Postgis database

 Find all CSV files and return the list in a dataframe